Brexit Talks Flirt With Failure As New Deadline Blown - UrduPoint

 If Britain "had chosen to remain in the European Union... today we could have helped them," Breton argued.

-With just days before negotiators should head home for Christmas -- assuming the border reopens -- a senior UK government source on Sunday said the talks remained "difficult and significant differences remain".
+With just days before negotiators should head home for Christmas -- assuming the border reopens -- Johnson insisted that Britain's position had not budged.

-"We continue to explore every route to a deal that is in line with the fundamental principles we brought into the negotiations," he said.
+"It's vital that everybody understands that the UK has got to be able to control its own its own laws, completely, and also that we have got to be able to control our own our own fisheries," Johnson told a news conference.

 Britain intends to assume control over its waters on January 1, but is ready to allow continued access to EU fishing fleets for a transitional period under new terms.